-The Economic Citizenship Program has options: (a) investment in real estate; (b) or cash donation to the Sugar Industry Diversification Foundation (SIDF).
+Currently, the Economic Citizenship Program has two options: (a) investment in real estate; (b) or contribution to the Sustainable Growth Fund (SGF).
 So it gives foreigners citizenship, the right to live and work in the Federation, visa-free access to Schengen countries, and a large range of other benefits, through house purchase.

 In January 1, 2017:

 - The age of children who can be considered dependents of the applicant was raised from 25 years to 30 years

 - The age of a dependent parent who can be included in the application was lowered from 65 years to 55 years

 - Full citizenship, for the applicant and all eligible family members

 - Dual citizenship is permitted, without the requirement to notify the applicant’s home country, and without any need to reside in St. Kitts and Nevis